TrainWeb.org Facebook Page

 Map: Ba 40 F 4, Ho 12 G 9 Topographic Maps

-During August 2012, an eastbound coal train derailed near the station, killing two people at the viaduct.
-This view looks west from the Baltimore County side as damaged cars are lifted by crane and put onto trucks to be hauled away.
+An eastbound coal train derailed near the station during August 2012, killing two people at the viaduct.
+This view looks west from the Baltimore County side as damaged hoppers are lifted by crane and put onto trucks to be hauled away.
 Awaiting cleanup atop the viaduct we can see the inside of other hoppers still tipped on their side, spilling coal toward the camera.

 Coal hoppers following behind (right) tumbled off the tracks and crushed automobiles in an adjacent public parking lot.
-One lesson: there is a certain level of risk near the tracks whether on or off railroad property.
+One lesson: there is a certain level of risk near the tracks even when not on railroad property.

 Date Stone